luisdelaye/CurSa/README.md

 Last update: March 20, 2023.

 The scripts in this repository facilitate the curation of metadata downloaded from GISAID to make phylogenetic analysis of SARS-CoV-2.
-In particular, the scripts provided here facilitate the curation of locations and divisions.
-This curation is an important step to properly display of sequences in Nextstrain and Microreact.
-The scripts provided here also allow to subsample sequences from GISAID to make a phylogeneitc analysis in Nextstrain and its visualization in Microreact (Figure 1).
+In particular, the scripts provided here facilitate the curation of the geographic categories 'location' and 'division'.
+This curation is an important step to properly display the sampling origin of genome sequences in Nextstrain and Microreact.
+The scripts provided here also allow to subsample sequences from GISAID to make a phylogeneitc analysis in Nextstrain (Figure 1).
 To run CurSa scripts you only need to have Perl and a Linux environment.
 We used these scripts to create [Mexstrain](https://ira.cinvestav.mx/mexstrain/).

 <p align="center">
   <img width="720" height="1276" src="https://github.com/luisdelaye/CurSa/blob/main/Figure_CurSa_1.png">